NCLT Opens New Mobility Friendly Trail at Underwood Conservation Area

 We hope that you will all check out the trail and let us know what you think.
 This trail is only the beginning for North County Land Trust- we are looking to continue this project into the future, by expanding on the accessibility of this location, as well as some of our other conservation areas.
 Whether that means ropes and braille for folks with visual impairments or expanding nature walk signage for those unfamiliar with navigating natural spaces- we value the input and we want our trails to be a useful resource for our community.
 If you have thoughts on this work or other questions about NCLT, please feel free to contact us at firstname.lastname@example.org.

-Robin is serving as a Community Engagement/Land Steward Coordinator at North County Land Trust for TerraCorps 2018-2019.
+Robin is served as a Community Engagement/Land Steward Coordinator at North County Land Trust for TerraCorps 2018-2019.